SofusA/Smart-lock/README.md

 # Smart-lock
-IoT project for course at DTU
+IoT project for course at Technical University of Denmark, 34346 Networking technologies and application development for Internet of Things (IoT)